jtelms/dnd/elyrium.md

 *The Call of Unity.* When this creature takes damage it can, as a reaction, devour an allied creature to gain hit points equal to the remaining hit points of the creature devoured.
 For each creature devoured by this ability, add 1d6 to the damage of *Gore Beam*.

+*A Mound of Writhing Flesh.* This creature is unable to be grappled and unable to be moved by any external force.

+*The Form of the Great Creator.* This creature is able to, as an action, make its surroundings into a lair for the purposes of lair actions.

+*Aspect of Incubation.* This creature deal Xd20 damage to itself, for each d20 dealt this creature can summon that amount of CR 10 or lower creatures.

 *The Great Deluge of Viscous Blood.* The creature can create a permanent *Blood Rain* event within 1000ft. of it.
 This event also revives any dead creature within the radius of this ability, creatures are not revived if killed by *Radiant* damage, *Fire* damage, or if the creatures are under the effects of *Laid to Rest*.
 The creatures revived are Undead, in addition to any other creature types, and any creature with an INT above 15 retains any casting abilities it had in life.

 *Veins of Burning Mana.* The creature can roll 1d10, the result corresponding to a spell level(0 is a Cantrip, 1 is 1st level, and so on).
 Choose one spell of that level from any spell list and cast it.
 This spell is unable to be countered, except by a 7th-level or higher counterspell effect.
 This spell is used as an action.
 This spell uses CON as its spell casting modifier and has a 20 spell save DC.
 Wish can only choose to use these effects: